madalatrivedh20/Contribution-program/trivedh/nextwordpredictor/readme.md

 <h1>Next Word Predictor</h1>
 <h3>Description</h3>
-<p>Next Word Predictor is a project developed with an aim to determine the next word thatt comes after a particular word is typed.
+<p>Next Word Predictor is a project developed with an aim to determine the next word that comes after a particular word is typed.
 This model will consider the word in a sequence
 and predict the next word.
 It is widely used in the applications we use widely like e-mail,social networking apps, search engines like google etc.
 The methods of natural language processing, language modeling, and deep learning will be used to build the model.The deep learning model will be built using LSTM( Long Short Term Memory).
 </p>